mfannin099/Stock_Analysis/notes/techincal_notes.md

 ## Python

 - The multiprocessing package in Python is used to run multiple processes in parallel, utilizing multiple CPU cores to speed up execution.
-Use ChatGPT for examples
+Use ChatGPT for examples.... trying now
-- Try simple moving average, random walk, Linear Regression
+- Try simple moving average, random walk, Linear Regression (Done)
+- Arima, other time series forecasting
 - try using this package: Pyalgotrade